hi-a/trinity-quickstart/README.rst

 - make sure the cv_configure_storage refers to the correct disks
 - cxx nodes are not automatically added to xcat db
 - trinity-api dashboard needs to be restarted in order to reflect current xcat db
-- nova network is not created at first (ERROR)
 - had to restart pacemaker cluster on the ctrl2 before it could run properly
-- when started, the second controller takes over the cluster resources
 - if using xCAT 2.11+ trinity api needs to be updated (/usr/lib/python2.7/site-packages/trinity_api/api.py:966) password=>userPW
+- https://github.com/clustervision/trinity/blob/r8/controller/rootimg/install/postscripts/cv_ha_sentinel#L17 Error: Unable to find constraint - 'location-ip-controller-1.cluster-50'

 Login
 =====
-- slurmctld fails to start if the directory /cluster/var/slurm is missing (mkdir & restart slurm)
 - slurm must be restarted when nodes are added or removed from a partition

 Compute
 =======
-- edit /usr/sbin/trinity-start:6 to reflect the correct node prefix if using something other than *node*
+- edit /usr/sbin/trinity-start:6 to reflect the correct node prefix if using something other than *node* (vt_compute)
+- when reset, the compute nodes fail load docker daemon. docker pool has different UUID and disks are not reformated.